 You can also easily make your own cleaning supplies from things you have around the home.
 One kitchen cleaner that I use frequently is a multi-surface cleaner.
 This is a simple one, and I love having it in my house.
 It has an intriguing ingredient, vodka.
 This assists with sanitizing the surfaces.
-I mix one section water and one section vodka in a glass shower bottle, with 15 drops of citrus essential oil.
+I mix one section of water and one section of vodka in a glass shower bottle, with 15 drops of citrus essential oil.
 My favorite is lemon.
 I shake it to mix and spray when required.

 3. Energy Efficient Windows

 Expanding natural light access into kitchens is an excellent spot to completely change the space.
 Energy-efficient windows are bigger, and they light up a room by basically allowing light in progressively.
 Lower energy charges mean more cash remains in your pocket, and your home has a little carbon footprint.

 You also get the opportunity to appreciate the incredible view outside as you cook, with options such as ledge to roof windows.
 Energy-efficient windows also lessen the measure of warmth lost through windows, which manages mildew and saves money on heating bills.

 4. Eco-Friendly Kitchen Flooring